-How to Select Bearing Rings, Housings and Flanges
+Bearing Rings, Housings, and Flanges Information

 Bearing rings, housings and flanges are bearing components that are used in the assembly of many different types of bearings.
 Bearing rings, which are sometimes referred to as bearing races, guide a rolling element such as a ball, roller, or needle roller.
 Bearing housings and flanges hold an insert bearing in position, support the load transferred from the bearing shaft through the bearing, and are used to mount the bearing to a surface.